maximdeclercq/vtk-hackathon-2021/readme.md

 #### Add data for Paris

 At this point, try looking at the hotels and rates in Paris.
 The rates (and hotels) for Paris are likely not going to work; you'll get a 403 response when scraping.
 This might or might not be the case as well when you visit the page in your browser(s) (which is also the hint about what is causing this).
 Find out why that is, and implement a change to counter this blocking.
 Compare what your browser is sending vs what Scrapy is sending as a request.
+Have a look at the docs on [Best Practices](https://docs.scrapy.org/en/latest/topics/practices.html) if you see anything which might be relevant for you.

 Issue: It's user-agent blocking